Yahoo and CNBC form content partnership

-(Reuters) - Yahoo Inc YHOO.O and CNBC have formed a content sharing partnership, the companies said on Wednesday.
+June 13 (Reuters) - Yahoo Inc and CNBC have formed a content sharing partnership, the companies said on Wednesday.

 As part of the deal, CNBC will provide stories and videos that will be featured on Yahoo Finance pages.
 Yahoo and CNBC will co-create original videos that will appear on Yahoo, CNBC.com and mobile devices and will be promoted on the cable channel.